 On top of that, the building had a host of performance requirements to meet.
 Wind and water resistance is a particular issue with high-rise buildings.
 As a building gets taller, the effects that wind and water can have on it heighten.
 The architect needed windows that could stand up to these increased pressures.
 But they also needed to match the aesthetic of the building.

 John Wardle Architects asked for a meeting to learn whether Safetyline Jalousie louvre windows could solve these challenges.
-After several meetings to discuss requirements, Safetyline Jalousie were specified for the job.
+After several meetings to discuss requirements, Safetyline Jalousie louvre windows were specified for the job.

 Safetyline Jalousie supplied a total of 720 louvre windows for the project.
 Most of these windows would be installed in the balconies of the apartment blocks.
 But several are also used on the building’s podiums.

 Such a large order presented a challenge in itself.
 There’s a large manufacturing burden to consider.
-Plus there’s the need to ensure each window meets compliance and quality requirements.
+Plus, there is the need to ensure each louvre window meets compliance and quality requirements.

 G James Glass & Aluminium was the window fabricator for the job and they worked closely with Safetyline Jalousie and staggered the audit.
 This led to a cycle of six orders being manufactured and installed over the duration of the project.
 These orders would cover several floors at a time as they worked upwards.
 This staggered process eliminated any time concern.
 The project received the windows on time when it needed them.

-Safetyline Jalousie was able to supply the louvres with laminated glass as per the Architect’s specification.
-This confronted the safety issues that come with high-rise buildings and the potential hazard associated with shattered glass fragments.
+Safetyline Jalousie was able to supply the louvre windows with laminated glass as per the Architect’s specification.
+This confronted the safety and fall prevention issues that come with high-rise buildings and the potential hazard associated with shattered glass fragments.

 The End Result

-In the end, Safetyline Jalousie’s windows met every requirement put in front of them.
+In the end, Safetyline Jalousie’s louvre windows met every requirement put in front of them.
 The nature of louvre windows ensures they confront the natural ventilation concerns.
-Plus, Safetyline Jalousie met all of the performance requirements in terms of wind and water resistance, security and safety.
+Plus, Safetyline Jalousie met all of the performance requirements in terms of wind and water resistance, security and fall prevention.